The Great Ace Attorney: Adventures

-The Great Ace Attorney: Adventures is an adventure game in the Ace Attorney series, developed and published by Capcom.
+The Great Ace Attorney: Adventures is an adventure game and the eighth installment in the Ace Attorney series, developed and published by Capcom.
 It was directed by Shu Takumi and produced by Shintaro Kojima.
 The game was released for the Nintendo 3DS in Japan in July 2015, with Android and iOS versions following in August 2017.
 A sequel, The Great Ace Attorney 2: Resolve, was released in Japan in 2017.
-Both games were released worldwide in July 2021 via The Great Ace Attorney Chronicles, a compilation for Nintendo Switch, PlayStation 4, and Windows.
+Both games were released worldwide in July 2021 via The Great Ace Attorney Chronicles, a duology compilation for Nintendo Switch, PlayStation 4, and Windows.

 Gameplay

 The game carries on the courtroom style gameplay of previous installments in the Ace Attorney series, including the fully 3D environments and character models previously featured in Phoenix Wright: Ace Attorney – Dual Destinies.
 Like previous titles, the game is divided between investigation, in which players explore areas to gather evidence and testimonies, and courtroom battles, in which players must use evidence to find contradictions in witness testimonies to find the truth behind a case.
 Similarly to Takumi's previous game, Professor Layton vs. Phoenix Wright: Ace Attorney, the player sometimes has to cross-examine multiple witnesses at the same time, potentially gleaning new information by addressing one witness when they react to another's statement.

 The Great Ace Attorney introduces two new gameplay mechanics; The Dance of Deduction and Summation Examinations.
 During certain investigations, Herlock Sholmes will perform a "Logic and Reasoning Spectacular", in which he will come up with a flawed theory based on observations of the scene and the behavior of witnesses.
 Players will then have to examine the scene and witnesses carefully in order to correct Herlock's mistakes and reach a more logical conclusion.
 Summation Examinations take place during trials in which the jury, an aspect of trials in England, will unanimously decide on a guilty verdict.
 At these points, the player has to convince a majority of the jury to change their verdict so that the trial may proceed.
 Players accomplish this by comparing statements from two different jurors that contradict or otherwise prove strongly relevant to each other.
 This sometimes requires the player to press each juror and present evidence in order to change their statement.